matiasgallardo196/mail-MAS/docs/SETUP.md

 # Setup and Quick Start Guide

-This guide will help you configure and get the project running from scratch.
+This guide will help you configure and get the McDonald's Workforce Scheduling MAS project running from scratch.

 ---